gdscrgpv/Flutter-cool-todo/README.md

 # Flutter todo challenge
-We need to upadte repo with comments and readme
+We need to update repo with comments and readme

 ![alt text](assets/github/ss1.png)